Forming your own consultancy company

 Having gone through the Company Formation (for going freelance) process you are ready to trade.
 Try to avoid working for a single customer as you may get caught up in all sorts of potential arguments with HMRC about the nature of your work.
 As always, take professional independent advice before committing to anything of which you are unsure.

-Going freelance as a way of running your own business, and taking control of your life
+Going freelance as a management consultant or trainer is a way of running your own business, and taking control of your life.

 Management and Leadership development are importent to you and of course to the team here at RapidBI.
 We hope you find this information valuable, if you do please tweet or facebook like this page.
 Thanks